-The speed of the EC fans is controlled via a signal from the system controller.
-The signal is either 0 - 10 VDC or modbus depending on system configuration.
+The speed of the EC fans is controlled via a 0 to 10 VDC signal from the system controller.
 The controller is set by the factory and should not require adjustment.
 If it is determined that the air flow needs adjustment, this may be done using the controller's programming menu selections.
 Refer to the IOM manual provided under separate cover for the system controller.
-It is recommended that STULZ Product Support be contacted before making adjustments to the controller.
+It is recommended that SATS Product Support be contacted before making adjustments to the controller.